Heaventh007/NiNJA-Executer/README.md

 I've left it in an unfinished state, I might come back to it some day but probably not.

+Most of the code isn't very good.
+If you want to improve or release a working or better version, go for it.

 -- About Ryan (The person I was original working with) --